-(r An individual is not a licensee's consumer solely because he or she is a beneficiary of a trust for which the licensee is a trustee. (o)(i) An individual is not a licensee's consumer solely because he or she has designated the licensee as trustee for a trust. federa "Consumer reporting agency" has the same meaning as in sSection 603(f) of the all Fair Credit Reporting Act (15 U.S.C. § 1681a(f)) and shall include any "credit ing agency" within the meaning of 9 V.S.A. § 2480a-(43).
-I.-"Cont J.- trol" has the same meaning as in 8 V.S.A. § 3681(3) means: K. Owne outsta or ac ership, control or power to vote twenty five percent (25%) or more of the ending shares of any class of voting security of the company, directly or indirectly, ting through one or more other persons; ol in any manner over the election of a majority of the directors, trustees or al partners (or individuals exercising similar functions) of the company; or О. Н. The power to exercise, directly or indirectly, a controlling influence over the gement or policies of the company, as the commissioner determines. ₽.I.
-"Cust omer" means a consumer who has a customer relationship with a licensee.
-"Customer relationship" means a continuing relationship between a consumer and ensee under which the licensee provides one or more insurance products or ces to the consumer that are to be used primarily for personal, family, or household ses.
-(1) E xamples. (a a) A consumer has a continuing relationship with a licensee if: The consumer is a current policyholder of an insurance product issued by or through the licensee; or i. i The consumer obtains financial, investment, or economic advisory services relating to an insurance product or service from the licensee for a fee.
-(1. a) A consumer does not have a continuing relationship with a licensee if:

-i.
-The consumer applies for insurance but does not purchase the insurance from the licensee;

-iii.ii.
-The licensee sells the consumer travel insurance in an isolated transaction;

-v.
-The consumerindividual is no longer a current policyholder of an insurance product or no longer obtains insurance services with or through the licensee;

-The consumer is a beneficiary or claimant under a policy and has submitted a claim under a policy choosing a settlement option involving an ongoing relationship with the licensee;

-viii.v.
-The consumer is a beneficiary or a claimant under a policy and has submitted a claim under that policy choosing a lump sum settlement option;

-ix.vi.
-The customer's consumer's policy is lapsed, expired, or otherwise inactive or dormant under the licensee's business practices, and the licensee has not communicated with the customer consumer about the relationship for a period of twelve (12) consecutive months, other than annual privacy notices, material required by law or regulation, communication at the direction of a state or federal authority, or promotional materials;
+- (i) An individual is not a licensee's consumer solely because he or she has designated the licensee as trustee for a trust. - G. "Consumer reporting agency" has the same meaning as in section 603(f) of the federal Fair Credit Reporting Act (15 U.S.C. § 1681a(f)) and shall include any "credit reporting agency" within the meaning of 9 V.S.A. § 2480a(4). - H. "Control" has the same meaning as in 8 V.S.A. § 3681(3). - I. "Customer" means a consumer who has a customer relationship with a licensee. - J. "Customer relationship" means a continuing relationship between a consumer and a licensee under which the licensee provides one or more insurance products or services to the consumer that are to be used primarily for personal, family, or household purposes. - (1) Examples. - (a) A consumer has a continuing relationship with a licensee if: - i.
+The consumer is a current policyholder of an insurance product issued by or through the licensee; or - ii.
+The consumer obtains financial, investment, or economic advisory services relating to an insurance product or service from the licensee for a fee. - (b) A consumer does not have a continuing relationship with a licensee if: - i.
+The consumer applies for but does not purchase insurance from the licensee; - ii.
+The licensee sells the consumer travel insurance in an isolated transaction; - iii.
+The consumer is no longer a current policyholder of an insurance product or no longer obtains insurance services with or through the licensee; - iv.
+The consumer is a beneficiary or claimant under a policy and has submitted a claim under a policy choosing a settlement option involving an ongoing relationship with the licensee; - v.
+The consumer is a beneficiary or claimant under a policy and has submitted a claim under that policy choosing a lump sum settlement option; - vi.
+The consumer's policy is lapsed, expired, or otherwise inactive or dormant under the licensee's business practices, and the licensee has not communicated with the consumer about the relationship for a period of 12 consecutive months, other than annual privacy notices, material required by law or regulation, communication at the direction of a state or federal authority, or promotional materials;